openeyes201610/faceDetector/README.md

 2) linux release x64

 ## Usage
-There is building a vs2012 project.
-You can run the program on commandline with a video as paramter.
+I programed a source file main.cpp.
+You can use it to test the library.
+The program rely on opencv.
-Or you can rewrite the file main.cpp.

 ## Library detail
 This labrary provided there function, you can see in the file face_detector.h.